alterNERDtive/VoiceAttack-profiles/README.md

 ## Updating ##

-To make sure that a new version of the profiles actually replaces the old one, you can’t simply import them again.
-That would import them as additional copies (“\<profile\>-1”).

-Instead you’ll have to drop the profile package into the `\Apps\Import` subfolder of your VoiceAttack installation directory and re-start VoiceAttack.
-It will prompt you to import the profile package.
-I have added an “open voiceattack import folder” command to all profiles for your convenience!
+### The Best™ Way ###

+Say “check for profiles update”.
+If it finds one, say “download profiles update”.
+Restart VoiceAttack.

+There will also be an update check every time `EliteDangerous.startup` is run.

+### The Manual Way ###

+If you don’t like automation or do not use all provided profiles, you’ll have to update semi-manually.

+Say “open VoiceAttack import folder”.
+Download the current release profile package, drop it in there.
+Restart VoiceAttack.

+### Note about Admin Privileges ###

-**Note**: This will make VoiceAttack run with admin privileges.
-If you do not usually run VoiceAttack with admin privileges, do _not_ have it start VoiceAttack for you after importing the profiles.
+The update process will run VoiceAttack with admin privileges.
+If you do not usually run VoiceAttack with admin privileges, do _not_ have it start VoiceAttack for you after importing the profiles update.
 It will keep running with elevated privileges.
-Instead re-start it manually.
-If you are not sure if you are running with elevated privileges check the “VoiceAttack Information” thing mentioned above.
-It will include a line about it if it does.
+Instead restart it manually.
+If you are not sure if you are running with elevated privileges check the “VoiceAttack Information” dialog in VoiceAttack General settings → “System Info >”.
+It will include a line about running with admin prvileges if it does.

-If you delete anything by accident or something didn’t work out quite like you intended, you can find backups of VoiceAttack’s data file in `%AppData%\VoiceAttack\Backup`.
-They get saved every time you change settings or profiles.
-To restore, close VoiceAttack, find the file with the right timestamp just before you made the changes, copy it to the parent directory, remove the old “VoiceAttack.dat” file and rename the backup to that.

 ### Major Version Changes ###